anisul-Islam/c-sharp-documentation/README.md

     8. **Unity Code Snippets**: Another useful extension for Unity development, providing code snippets for common Unity-related tasks.
       - [Unity Code Snippets](https://marketplace.visualstudio.com/items?itemName=kleber-swf.unity-code-snippets)

+    9. C# Dev kit - C# Dev Kit extension enhances VS Code's existing Workspaces with a new Solution Explorer view, providing a curated and structured view of your application for effortless, central project management.
+This lets you quickly add new projects or files to your solutions and easily build all or part of your solution.

     To install these extensions, you can open Visual Studio Code, navigate to the Extensions view by clicking on the square icon on the sidebar or by pressing `Cmd + Shift + X`, and search for each extension by name.
 Then, click on the extension and select "Install".
 Alternatively, you can install them from the links provided above.